nhing17899/SpringBoot-FinalProject/ReadMe.md

 [JSON - Java DTO]

-This is the baseline JSON Schema we plan to export to another app.
 This is the inital baseline JSON Schema we plan to export to another app.
 >
 >{